maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 Typically in machine learning we have some features $X$ with labels $\mathbf{y}$ and we assume that $\mathbf{y} = f(X)$ for some function $f$.
 When making this assumption we are typically fixing the parameterisation capacity of the model we wish to use, for example, in linear regression we are assuming there are slope and intercept terms and so the total amount of parameters is fixed given the data.

 What if, instead, we wished to think about all possible functional forms for $f$ without pre-specifying how many parameters are involved?
-It turns out this is what Gaussian Processes allow us to do.
+It turns out this is what Gaussian processes allow us to do.
 In return we must find a way to specify a prior over the type of functions we wish to see.

 <hr class="with-margin">
 <h4 class="header" id="outline">Outline</h4>